This post is about income taxes in Canada. For the American version, click here.

 How does the CRA know who my business is?

 When you register your business with the CRA, you’re issued a unique 9-digit business number.
-Then you have to register for a program account, for payroll you need a payroll deductions (PR) account (also known as a payroll program account).
+Then you have to register for a program account, for payroll you need a payroll deductions (RP) account (also known as a payroll program account).
 Your business number plus your payroll program account are the things that tell the CRA who you are.